kritzcreek/nemo-lang/README.md

 It's main purpose is to serve as a teaching tool in my compilers course.

+## New parser

+- [x] Logos lexer
+- [x] Rowan based parser
+- [ ] Set up AST generation (xtask + ungrammar)
+- [ ] Integrate grammar/parser viewer into playground

+- Move name resolution into the type checker?

+  - We're already tracking scope and resolving names, might as well do it here
+  - In a future with compilation units, how do we represent local names vs external names?
+(Future Christoph will figure this out)
+  - Does type checking annotate or elaborate?

+    - I think the only way to support partial trees and still emit an annotated tree is to use side-tables for types as well as names.
+This means we'll need to key on a NodeId or SourceRange type (use Rowan's SyntaxNodePtr as the key)

+    Having a side table like that is going to make go-to-definition and find-references easy to implement

 # Example Program

 Here's a small program that when given a few canvas functions as imports draws three colored cubes bouncing up and down